CartoDB/raster-loader/CONTRIBUTING.md

 to your local machine.
 3. Navigate to the root directory of the repository in your terminal.
 4. Run `make docker-build` command to build the docker image
-5. Run `make docker-start` to start the development environment
+5. Run `make docker-start` to start the development environment.
+Keep this process running.
+6. Begin your development in a new terminal.
-6. Run `make docker-test` to run the test suite
+7. Run `make docker-test` to run the test suite.
+8. Run a targeted test using pytest flags: `make docker-test PYTEST_FLAGS='-s -k array'`
-7. Run `git checkout -b my-new-feature` to start a new feature branch
+9. Run `git checkout -b my-new-feature` to start a new feature branch
-8. Consider writing a test in `raster_loader/tests/` to guide your implementation
+10. Consider writing a test in `raster_loader/tests/` to guide your implementation
+11. Drop into `pdb` when a test fails: `make docker-test PYTEST_FLAGS='-s --pdb'`
-9. Run `make docker-enter` to open a terminal inside of the docker container
+12. Run `make docker-enter` to open a terminal inside of the docker container
-10. Run `make docker-stop` to stop the development environment
+13. Run `make docker-stop` to stop the development environment
-11. Run `make docker-remove` to remove docker raster_loader Container/Network/Volume from your system
+14. Run `make docker-remove` to remove docker raster_loader Container/Network/Volume from your system

 *Note: If you want to make changes to library dependencies (i.e. requirements.txt or requirements-dev.txt) while the container is running, you'll need to rebuild the image using the make docker-build command and restart the container."*